FAQ: Gluten and the Gluten-Free Diet

 How should I choose a gluten-free multivitamin/mineral supplement?

-A standard gluten-free multivitamin/mineral supplement is typically recommended for individuals with celiac disease since the gluten-free diet can be low in certain nutrients, including calcium, iron, folate, niacin, B12, vitamin D, zinc and phosphorus.
+A standard gluten-free multivitamin/mineral supplement is typically recommended for individuals with celiac disease since the gluten-free diet can be low in certain nutrients, including calcium, iron, folate, niacin, B12, other B vitamins, vitamin D, zinc and phosphorus.
 Women who are menstruating or who are anemic should choose a multivitamin/mineral supplement that contains iron (they may also need additional iron if so determined by their doctor).
 Men and postmenopausal women, unless they are anemic, do not need iron in their supplement.
 If you need more B vitamins, your dietitian or doctor may suggest that you choose a gluten-free B complex vitamin to take along with your multivitamin/mineral supplement.
 Check the label for “gluten free” or call the manufacturer to determine the gluten-free status of each supplement you would like to take.
 Most importantly, ask your doctor or dietitian to help you decide which, if any, supplement you might need.
 Be sure to visit Supplements under Nutrition and the Gluten-Free Diet on www.celiacnow.org to learn important details on choosing the correct supplements.

 Should I take a calcium and vitamin D supplement?